thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

 >
 > For implementation-oriented RFCs, this section should focus on how developer contributors should think about the change and give examples of its concrete impact.
 For administrative RFCs, this section should provide an example-driven introduction to the policy and explain its impact in concrete terms.

-The reinforcement learning (RL) module can work alongside existing Monty functionality.
+It seems that the reinforcement learning (RL) module can work alongside existing Monty functionality.
 Integration can be done at the level of Monty Cortical Messaging Protocol.
 RL input will be context/state in the form of Monty State class.
 RL outputs actions, which are passed to and executed in Monty Motor System.
 Unique RL entities not present in the current Monty include World and Policy models.

-For testing toy examples, I used the external MuJoCo environment.
+For testing toy examples, I used the external MuJoCo environment without Monty integration.
-Simulator_habitat is resource-intensive and did not install on my local Ubuntu.
+Simulator_habitat looks resource-intensive and could not be installed on my local Ubuntu.

 # Reference-level explanation